raygan/mam-audiofinder/README.md

 Hardlinks will still work if `/downloads` and `/library` end up on the same underlying filesystem; otherwise the app automatically falls back to copying files.

-This project was created to scratch a personal itch, and was almost entirely vibe-coded with ChatGPT.
+This project was created to scratch a personal itch, and was almost entirely vibe-coded with OpenAI Codex.
 I will probably not be developing it further, looking at issues, or accepting pull requests.
 Do not run this on the open internet!
 Are you a *real* developer?
 Do you want to fork or rewrite this project and make it not suck?
 Go for it!